 For another cold coffee variation, try making an iced Americano by diluting hot espresso with ice and cold water.
 This method creates a coffee beverage that is very similar to an iced coffee.

-For coffee shop-inspired treats to serve alongside this cold brew concentrate, check out my Vegan Gluten-Free Chocolate Chip Cookies, Vegan Gluten-Free Brownies, Gluten-Free Cinnamon Rolls, Gluten-Free Blueberry Muffins, Gluten Free Chocolate Muffins, Gluten-Free Apple Coffee Cake, or Strawberry Rhubarb Coffee Cake.
+For coffee-shop-inspired treats to serve alongside this cold brew concentrate, check out my Vegan Gluten-Free Chocolate Chip Cookies, Vegan Gluten-Free Brownies, Gluten-Free Cinnamon Rolls, Gluten-Free Blueberry Muffins, Gluten Free Chocolate Muffins, Gluten-Free Apple Coffee Cake, or Strawberry Rhubarb Coffee Cake.

 So what's the difference between cold brew coffee and an iced coffee?
 Keep reading to find out!